Monnalisa-ID/Read-Sector-From-Hard-disk/README.md

 # Read-Sector-From-Hard-disk
-This Program C++ Read Sectir From Hard disk
+This Program C++ Read Sector From Hard disk